Captain Marvel trailer scores big during Monday Night Football

-We saw Captain Marvel (Brie Larson) punch out an older woman in the first trailer, but here we see that the old lady is full of fight on her own.
+We saw Captain Marvel (Brie Larson) punch out an older woman in the first trailer, but here we see that the old lady is full of fight on her own as the two of them tumble around the bus, earning some serious stares.
 And if you think she's a nice old lady and not a shapeshifting Krull, we have some decades-old grandma candy to sell you.

 There's also a nice roll of flashbacks showing how Carol Danvers became Captain Marvel (aw, she was a cute little girl) and if you like Mr. Spock's green blood, you're in for a treat.
 It's also still cool and a bit jarring to see Samuel L. Jackson's Nick Fury without his eyepatch.
 The two have a fun rapport, especially when it comes to yes-no questions.
 Cat lovers, we get another decent scene with the feline that's not really an innocent little furball.
 Meowza!